-The ORSA report considers the impact of a full default of one of ALD's counterparties (c€6m (2016: €6m) impact on free assets).
-Applying this stress, the solvency coverage ratio fell but remained well above 100%.
+The ORSA report considers the impact of a loss of 20% across all of ALD's banks with a rating downgrade of all banks at the same time (2017: considered a full default of one of the ALD's counterparties of around €6m impact on free assets).
+Applying these stresses, the solvency coverage ratio fell but remained well above 100%.